effie95yr/DH110/Assignment_04/README.md

 ## Design Features
 * An interactive map that allows people to browse pictures taken at the destination, which further link to the destination and the travel diaries of users.
-* A travel itinerary template that allows people to extract information from the travel stories of other users and add it to self-created travel plans.
+* A travel itinerary portal that allows people to create, edit, and manage their travel plans.

 ## Persona and Empathy Map of Isabella Chan
 ![Persona of Isabella Chan](Persona1.png)